Providing South Carolina Court Representation To National Clients

 Through these programs, tenants pay a reasonable rent.
 Landlords have the freedom to use their own lease agreement.
 Potential tenants must also go through the same screening as other applicants.

-South Carolina offers several types of programs, which includes:
+South Carolina offers several types of programs, which include:

 • Tenant-based program: This program allows tenants to access and maintain affordable rent at privately owned rental properties.
 It’s more common and the wait time to qualify is shorter.